SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 -What country was the most recent to pay their loan?

--What is the average service charge rate for a loan?
+-What is the average service charge rate for a loan?✅

 -ORDER BY